Last Update: 1/1/18

 What Should You Do?

-A good piece of advice if you have been harmed by a slip and fall at a hotel or other lodging establishments, is to speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions, including what documents to provide with your demand letter.
+Therefore, a good piece of advice for someone who has been injured in a slip and fall at a hotel or other lodging establishments, is to speak with an experienced personal injury lawyer before filing a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and how most insurance companies respond to these claims.
+Most personal injury lawyers, like Alan Sackrin, offer a free initial consultation (over the phone or in person) to answer a victim’s questions.

 - How Do You Know If a Florida Hotel Acted Reasonably In Trying To Prevent A Bathtub or Shower Slip and Fall?

 - Florida Hotel Slip and Falls: What is the Victim’s Evidence Burden When Falling at Hotel and Trying to Recover Compensation?